jbx-protocol/juice-contracts-v3/contracts/extensions/README.md

-# Movement extensions for Juicebox v2
+# Extensions for Juicebox v2

 This is a collection of contracts providing extra functionality on top of Juicebox v2 that is fully integrated with the rest of the platform.